Associate of Technical Studies

 Associate of Technical Studies Pathway for Technical Center Graduates

-The Associate of Technical Studies (ATS) Pathway is a state program that allows career and technical center graduates and industry professionals to earn college credit toward a technical degree.
+The Associate of Technical Studies (ATS) Pathway is a state program that allows Ohio technical center graduates to earn college credit toward a technical degree.
 The state of Ohio has a list of currently approved pathways and the necessary credentials for transferring career center credit to a college degree plan.
+If you completed 900+ training hours, you will received 30 technical credit hours toward and Associate of Technical Studies.
+This amounts to 50% of your degree that you don’t have to pay college tuition.
+Those completing a 600-899 clock hour program will receive 20-29 credit hours.

 Customized Degree Plan